Indian Naval Academy: Location

-The Indian Naval Academy, Ezhimala is located approximately 35 km north of Kannur and 117 km south of Mangalore, on the west coast of peninsular India.
+The Indian Naval Academy, Ezhimala, is located approximately 35 km north of Kannur and 117 km south of Mangalore, on the west coast of peninsular India.
 The nearest railway station is at Payyanur, 8 km away.
 The nearest airport is Kannur International Airport, which is about 60 km southeast of Ezhimala.
 The INA is divided into three zones – a Training zone, an Administration zone and an Accommodation zone.
 It has a lighthouse (the Mt.
 Dilly Lighthouse) on its premises.

 Administration

 The administration zone consists of the Administrative Complex, the naval hospital INHS Navjivani, the logistics complex, the motor transport complex, and the campus fire station.

 Accommodation

 The academy has uniformed and civilian staff for training and administrative support.
-It had 161 officers, 47 professors/lecturers, 502 sailors and 557 defense civilians in 2010.
-The campus includes accommodation facilities for staff and their families, with capacity of about 4000.
+It had 161 officers, 47 professors/lecturers, 502 sailors, and 557 defense civilians in 2010.
+The campus includes accommodation facilities for staff and their families, with a capacity of about 4000.

 INHS Navjivani

-INHS Navjivani, which was commissioned on 12 December 2012, is a 64-bed naval hospital in the campus that provides healthcare to cadets, staff and navy veterans.
+INHS Navjivani, which was commissioned on 12 December 2012, is a 64-bed naval hospital on the campus that provides healthcare to cadets, staff, and navy veterans.